Your IP:

 Is It Possible to Learn a Mask If a Prefix Is Known?

-The mask is often written as a prefix.
+The mask is often written as a prefix, a practice that has been approved since the advent of CIDR, which simplifies subnet masking.
 It indicates the number of bits in the network.
 The system of prefixes has been approved for a long time since the advent of CIDR.
 Its advantage is the absence of the need for classes, as well as the use of any number of IP bits to identify the network.
 If the prefix is known, you can easily set the subnet max according to the corresponding table.

 In conclusion, we should note that it is also possible to find the subnet mask by using a VPN.
 This is an effective and fairly reliable method that many people use today.